pallets-eco/flask-sqlalchemy/docs/index.rst

 .. versionadded:: 0.10

-Starting with Flask-SQLAlchemy 0.10 you can now connect to signals to be notified when certain things happen.
+Starting with Flask-SQLAlchemy 0.10 you can now connect to signals to get notifications when certain things happen.

 The following two signals exist: